Design full adder circuit in labview : tutorial 32

-In last tutorial we have seen how to design half adder circuit in labview and in this tutorial, you will learn how to design full adder circuit in labview.
-If you are familiar with digital logic design you must know what is the purpose and working of a full adder in digital logic design or digital systems.
-It is similar to the half adder we discussed in the previous tutorial.
-I will help you design a VI that will take to binary inputs from the user and ad the output return the sum and carry after adding them.
-At the start a brief introduction to full adder is provided after that a VI is designed which perform the full adder operation for three binary inputs.
-At the end of the tutorial you are provided with an exercise to do it by yourself.
+In the last tutorial, we saw how to design a half adder circuit in LabVIEW.
+In this tutorial, you will learn how to design a full adder circuit in LabVIEW.
+If you are familiar with digital logic design, you should know the purpose and working of a full adder in digital logic design or digital systems.
+It is similar to the half-adder we discussed in the previous tutorial.
+I will help you design a VI that will take two binary inputs from the user and return the sum and carry after adding them.
+At the beginning, a brief introduction to the full adder is provided.
+After that, a VI is designed to perform the full adder operation for three binary inputs.
+At the end of the tutorial, you are provided with an exercise to do on your own.

 Design full adder circuit in labview